dot-event/react/README.md

 export default withEventsProvider(Events.composer)
 ```

-Later we will pass a React component to the provider composer we exported here.
+Later we use this provider composer to wrap a React component.

 ### Events composer

-`Events.composer` is the default dot-event composer.
+In the previos example, we used `Events.composer`, the default dot-event composer.
 It looks something like this:

 ```js
 function composer({ events = new Events(), state } = {}) {